MohamedAli1995/Virgin-Airline-Tweets-Sentiment-Prediction/README.md

 │   ├── base_train.py   - This file contains the abstract class of the trainer of all models used.
 │   └── base_test.py    - This file contains the abstract class of the testers of all models used.
 │
-├── models              - This folder contains 2 models implemented for cifar-100.
+├── models              - This folder contains 1 model for sentiment analysis.
 │   └── sentiment_model.py  - Contains the architecture of the Sentiment(LSTM) model used
 │
 │